apache/incubator-hugegraph-toolchain/hugegraph-loader/README.md

 ## 2. Quick start

-There are two ways to get HugeGraph-Loader:
+There are three ways to get HugeGraph-Loader:

 - Download the compiled tarball
 - Clone source code then compile and install